aws-samples/amazon-connect-scim-user-management/README.md

 ### Pagination and limits

 * `count` is clamped to 100, so a client cannot request an unbounded response.
-* A single `PATCH /Groups/{id}` may change at most 250 memberships.
-Each change costs a `DescribeUser` plus an `UpdateUserSecurityProfiles`, and Amazon Connect throttles those at 2 requests per second, so a larger request would risk the 900-second function timeout.
-Exceeding it returns HTTP 400 rather than timing out part-way through.
+* A single `PATCH /Groups/{id}` may change at most 250 memberships, and exceeding that returns HTTP 400.
+Each change costs a `DescribeUser` plus an `UpdateUserSecurityProfiles`, and Amazon Connect throttles those at 2 requests per second, so the real ceiling is API Gateway's 29-second integration timeout — which no deployment currently configures, and which is well below what 250 changes can complete.
+Lambda timeouts also differ per deployment (CDK 900s, Terraform 600s, CloudFormation 30s).
+Harmonising these is an open item; until then keep membership batches small.
 * Amazon Connect's user-management quotas are **per AWS account per Region**, so multiple Connect instances in one account share them.
 The provisioning function uses adaptive boto3 retries to absorb throttling rather than surfacing it to the IdP as a provisioning failure.